Compute LD (Linkage Disequilibrium) Correlation Matrix from Genotypes

 Source:R/misc.R

 compute_LD.RdComputes a pairwise Pearson correlation matrix from a genotype matrix.
-Supports two variance conventions:
+Supports three variance conventions:

 "sample"Standard sample variance with N-1 denominator (default).
 Uses mean imputation for missing genotypes, then